visit-dav/visit/src/doc/gui_manual/MakingItPretty/Annotations.rst

 **Image source** text field in the **Image annotation interface**, shown in :numref:`Figure %s <fig-MakingItPretty-AnnotationObjectImage>`.
-Note that since image annotations are incorporated into a visualization inside of VisIt's viewer component, the image file must be located on the same computer that runs the viewer.
+Note that since image annotations are incorporated into a visualization inside of VisIt_'s viewer component, the image file must be located on the same computer that runs the viewer.

 .. _fig-MakingItPretty-AnnotationObjectImage: